-Beginning in 2013, students have expanded options for getting credit for what they already know, helping them save both time and money.
-Prior learning assessment (PLA) is a flexible, efficient way of earning college credits for collegelevel knowledge you have acquired through experience outside the classroom.
-Thomas Edison State College has already helped thousands of adults save countless in-class hours by earning credits based on their college-level knowledge acquired beyond the classroom.
+At Thomas Edison State University, students have expanded options for getting credit for what they already know, helping them save both time and money.
+Portfolio assessment is a flexible, efficient way of earning college credits for college-level knowledge you have acquired through experience outside the classroom.
+Thomas Edison State University has already helped thousands of adults save countless in-class hours by earning credits based on their college-level knowledge acquired beyond the classroom.
 Moreover, these credit awards are honored in transfer by many other colleges and universities throughout the country.

-PLA operates on the philosophy that college-level learning, no matter how it is gained, may warrant consideration for credit.
+Portfolio assessment operates on the philosophy that collegelevel learning, no matter how it is gained, may warrant consideration for credit.
 Therefore, nearly any area of learning can be pursued for college credit as long as it corresponds to what is taught in a course at a regionally accredited college or university, and you can demonstrate your expertise in it through the portfolio process.

-In the PLA portfolio process, whether you use the comprehensive process, in which the number of credits you earn toward your degree is limited only by your knowledge, or the single-course process, and complete one portfolio at a time, you work with a mentor to determine what materials are appropriate for you to demonstrate college-level knowledge of the course content and outcomes.
-The PLA process requires that the mentor recommend credit based on your demonstration that you have met the learning outcomes of the equivalent course.
-No letter grade is assigned when credit is earned for PLA, but your work must be comparable to a grade of C or better in the equivalent course.
-To learn more about PLA and to complete the PLA Self-Assessment Guide, go to www.tesc.edu/pla.
+In the PLA portfolio process, whether you use the PLA-200 process, in which the number of credits you earn toward your degree is limited only by your knowledge, or the single-course process, in which you complete one portfolio at a time, you work with a mentor to determine what materials are appropriate for you to demonstrate college-level knowledge of the course content and outcomes.
+The portfolio process requires that the mentor recommend credit based on you demonstrating that you have met the learning outcomes of the equivalent course.
+No letter grade is assigned when credit is earned for portfolio, but your work must be comparable to a grade of C or better in the equivalent course.
+To learn more about portfolio and to complete the PLA Self-Assessment Guide, go to www.tesu.edu/pla.